DevExpress-Examples/reporting-web-forms-designer-storage/Readme.md

 # How to Integrate Web Report Designer in a Web Application

 The application allows you to add, delete, and edit reports stored a Microsoft SQL Server database.
-A project implements the [ReportStorageWebExtension](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.Extensions.ReportStorageWebExtension) descendant to access the database.
+A project implements a web report storage (the [ReportStorageWebExtension](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.Extensions.ReportStorageWebExtension) descendant) to access the database.
+Note that the report storage in this project is for demonstration purposes only.
+Create your own implementation for use in production.

 This example also demonstrates how to add custom commands to the report designer menu at runtime.
 A custom _Close_ menu command redirects you to the homepage.